govindtank/Android-App-Project___Stay-Anonymous/README.md

 - Classmates having critical reviews of others’ work.
 - - Making critical decision in company, however employees don’t want to say their real thoughts in price of exposing their identities.
 Because they are afraid of being blamed..

 ## Functions
 - Anonymous Chat
 - Anonymous Vote
 - Partner Finding

+## Challenge
+1. Comparatively new technology : Google mobile backend starter.
+2. Need to perform hundreds of iteration to perform a single task with lack of documentation
+3. To understand the back-end side of codes was also a time taking process.
+5. Fetching records is also a big challenge : Continuous query.
+6. UI/UX design, UI fluency

 ## Implementation(1): Partner Finding
 - Store every “event data” through GCM Service